roadsidemultimedia/Docs/support-troubleshooting/getting-support.md

 ## Support Resources ##

-### PageLines Pros ###

-The [Pros](http://www.pagelines.com/pros/) are specialists, developers and designers that can help you customize and setup your website.
-For more information on the Pros service, please visit our Pros contact page.

 ### Tracker ###

 The PageLines [Tracker](http://www.pagelines.com/forum/tracdown/) should be used for submitting any kind of bugs, including but not limited to usability issues, errors and other DMS malfunctions.

 ### Translation Center ###

-The PageLines [Translation Center](http://pagelines.com/translate/projects/) allows PageLines users and developers to collaborate on translations
+The PageLines [Translation Center](http://pagelines.com/translate/projects/) allows PageLines users and developers to collaborate on translations.

+### PageLines Pastie ###

+[PageLines Paste Bin](http://paste.pagelines.com/) - The service allows PageLines users to paste any type of text, such as code or configuration information.
+When posting large snippets of code in a forum post, we recommend using this service for your code.

 ## Support Coverage ##